tusmasoma/go-clean-arch/README.md

 Before the introduction of Clean Architecture, approaches like Layered Architecture, Hexagonal Architecture, and Onion Architecture were widely known, all aiming to achieve "separation of concerns."
 Clean Architecture can be seen as a standardization that integrates these approaches.

-As shown in the diagram above, Clean Architecture does not mandate a strict division into four layers: "Enterprise Business Rules, Application Business Rules, Interface Adapters, and Frameworks & Drivers."
+As shown in the diagram above, Clean Architecture does not mandate a strict division into four layers: **Enterprise Business Rules**, **Application Business Rules**, **Interface Adapters**, and **Frameworks & Drivers**.
 This is merely an example.
 Robert C. Martin himself mentioned that "this diagram is just an overview, and Clean Architecture can have more than four layers."

 The crucial point is "separation of concerns."
 To achieve "separation of concerns," important concepts such as "dependency rules" between layers and "dependency injection" play a vital role.